Background pattern

 What is multiple sclerosis

 MS is a long-term disease that affects the central nervous system (CNS).
-The CNS is formed by the brain and spinal cord.
-In MS, inflammation destroys the protective covering (myelin) that surrounds the nerves of the CNS.
+The CNS is made up of the brain and spinal cord.
+In multiple sclerosis, inflammation destroys the protective sheath (myelin) that surrounds the nerves of the CNS.
 This loss of myelin is called demyelination.
-This makes the nerves stop functioning correctly.
+This makes the nerves stop working properly.

-People with relapsing-remitting MS will have repeated attacks (recurrences) of the physical symptoms caused by the inadequate functioning of the nerves.
-These symptoms vary from patient to patient, but usually include:
+People with the relapsing form of multiple sclerosis will have repeated attacks (relapses) of physical symptoms caused by the poor functioning of the nerves.
+These symptoms vary from person to person, but usually include:

 • difficulty walking